TMS and DPD – The Evidence

 Does TMS treat DPD?

-With all research into using TMS to treat DPD, there is evidence that suggests that the patient will show signs of responding to the treatment within the first 5 sessions if they are going to see any response at all.
+On the basis of research into using TMS to treat DPD, evidence suggests that the patient will show signs of responding to the treatment within the first 5 sessions if they are going to see any response at all.
 In most cases, we will target the TPJ first, as this has a higher average decrease in symptom severity.

 If we see a small but clear improvement in your symptoms within the first 5 sessions, you will be prescribed up to 30 sessions to maximise the effect of treatment.
 If you aren’t responding after the first 5 sessions, we will then try the VLPFC and analyse any improvements over this area, too.
 Up to 30 sessions would also be needed over the VLPFC if you respond well to treatment of this area.